 - If you often use a project, you can add the name of this project behind of “project_name=”, which can avoid executing “use project_name;” command when entering the client.

 - end_point.
 The access URL differs for different regions.
-For details, refer to Access domains and data centers.
+For more information, see Access domains and data centers.